 - 12. The Megalithic Temples of Malta

-- 15. Sport and water sport activities in Malta
+- 17. Water sports and activities in Malta

 - The 3 best things to do in Malta with children